Hyundai cars, vans, and SUVs can suffer from transmissions problems, especially if not maintained.

 - Using a suitable diagnostic tool, resetting transmission adaptation values, and installing the latest software version.

-- If the problem is still present after performing the steps above, the cause is within worn valve body bores.
+- If the problem persists after performing the steps above, the cause is within worn valve body bores.
 This causes transmission fluid to leak around the solenoid pistons, resulting in shift issues.
 Replacing the whole valve body is the only solution, but many specialized workshops sell rebuilt ones because this is a well-known problem.

 Hyundai cars with both 4-speed or 6-speed automatic transmission can produce a strong burning-oil smell in some situations.

 In most cases, this will be accompanied by an ‘Overheating transmission’ warning.
-This usually happens only when towing a heavy trailer or during long, steep uphills.
+A burning smell usually happens only when towing a heavy trailer or during long, steep uphills.

 There will be no other symptoms, and the vehicle will resume normal operation after cooling down.

 - As this is a sign of transmission fluid overheating, check its level and condition.
 If needed, top-up or perform a transmission fluid flush.

 - If the fluid changes have been neglected, there might be sludge inside the transmission oil cooler.
 Perform a transmission fluid flush, and if it doesn't help, replace the cooler.